 Apart from these, we sometimes organise one-off events like tea dances, film viewings, museum visits, theatre, and the like.
 If you have an idea for a meetup, please contact an organiser and we’ll see if we can make it happen!

 We welcome suggestions for new meetups!
 New locations, new timings, new activities... you name it.
 Please contact the organiser with your suggestions and we'll see if we can make it happen!
-We're also happy to make you an organiser so you can put on events - please contact the organiser if you would like to join our friendly group of volunteer organisers.
+We're also happy to make you an organiser so you can put on events.
+Please contact an organiser if you would like to join our friendly group of volunteer organisers.

 Please RSVP to meetups if you intend to come so that the organiser/host knows who to expect.
 RSVPs usually close a day or two before the event, and may close early if there is a limit on attendees.
-Please change your RSVP and send a message if you find you can't make it.
+If you can't makeit, please cancel promptly and send apologies at least 24 hours before the event.

 Please don't come to a meetup if you haven't RSVP'd.
 This is especially important for walks and museum meetups, where it is not possible to join the group after a certain time.

 The London Asexual and Aromantic Spectrum Meetup is dedicated to providing a harassment-free community for everyone, regardless of sex, sexual orientation, romantic orientation, attitude towards sexual activity, attitude towards romantic activity, gender identity or expression, disability, physical appearance, age, body size, ethnicity, nationality, or religious beliefs.
 We do not tolerate harassment of community members in any form.
 Participants violating these rules may be sanctioned or expelled from the community at the discretion of the organiser(s).

 Harassment includes but is not limited to: